abpframework/abp/docs/en/Community-Articles/2023-10-23-NET-8-Feature-containers/POST.md

 ## Non-root user

 The `Non-root user` feature on net 8 is a security measure that allows users to have limited access to the system without having full administrative privileges.
-Hosting containers as `non-root` aligns with principle of least privilege.
+Hosting containers as `non-root` aligns with the principle of least privilege.
 It’s free security provided by the operating system.
 If you run your app as root, your app process can do anything in the container, like modify files, install packages, or run arbitrary executables.
 That’s a concern if your app is ever attacked.
 If you run your app as non-root, your app process cannot do much, greatly limiting what a bad actor could accomplish.